Canonical subsheaves of torsionfree semistable sheaves

 Let $X$ be an irreducible normal projective variety, defined over an algebraically closed field.
 Fix a very ample line bundle on $X$ to define (semi)stable sheaves.
 Here (semi)stability would always refer to $\mu$-(semi)stability.

 Let $E$ be a reflexive semistable sheaf on $X$.
 Then $E$ admits a unique maximal polystable subsheaf $E_1\, \subset\, E$ such that $\mu(E)\,=\, \mu(E_1)$ and $E/E_1$ is torsionfree.
 It may be mentioned that a similar result holds also for Gieseker semistable sheaves.
-However, if $E$ is just a torsionfree semistable sheaf on $X$, then a similar subsheaf $E_1$ does not exist in general (see Section \ref{se3.1} for such an example).
+However, if $E$ is just a torsionfree semistable sheaf on $X$, then a similar subsheaf $E_1$ does not exist in general (such an example is given in Section \ref{se3.1}).

 We prove the following (see Proposition \ref{prop2} and Proposition \ref{prop3}):